Cleyfson/recipe-app/README.md

 ## About the project:
 ## Layout of the Application:

-## Launching the App:

-The application only has a frontend page:
-But, is required that you use a server to have a most flowable experience.

 ### Pre requirements

 #### Before start, you should need have installed in your computer those following tools: